portworx/px-docs/manage/volumes.md

 ## Volume Clone

-You can create a clone from the volume or from a snapshot.
-This is done using the `pxctl volume clone` command
+In order to create a volume clone from volume/snapshot, Use `pxctl volume clone` command.
 ```
 NAME:
    pxctl volume clone - Create a clone volume